How to Bet on the Kentucky Derby [Ultimate Guide]

 Placing a wager on which horse will cross the wire first is as old as racing itself, and no horse race in America, or perhaps the world, is more anticipated each year than the Kentucky Derby.

-The annual run for the roses is held each spring at Churchill Downs on the first and attracts a large field of up to 20, including the best 3-year-old horses in the country, and sometimes an international star or two.
-The 2021 edition will be back to its traditional first Saturday in May place on the calendar — this year it will be Saturday, May 1.
+The annual run for the roses is held each spring at Churchill Downs and attracts a large field of up to 20, including the best 3-year-old horses in the country, and sometimes an international star or two.
+The 2022 edition will be held on its traditional first Saturday in May place on the calendar — this year it will be Saturday, May 7.

 Whether you are a seasoned bettor of the horses or not, the Derby is one race where everyone will want to place a wager and pick a winner, and often the reward for a winning ticket can be fantastic.